 Asialink Arts is pleased to announce a commission from acclaimed Australian artist Heather B Swann.
-With the working title FEELER, the two-stage commission will be developed through 2017-18.
+Titled I LET MY BODY FALL INTO A RHYTHM, the two-stage commission will be developed through 2017-18.

 Heather B Swann is a significant contemporary Australian artist.
 Her work is critically well-regarded and widely enjoyed for its sensuous elegance of form, its acute sensitivity to the potential of materials, its highly refined, even obsessive methods of construction and its dark, surreal expressiveness.